You are here

 Provides an opportunity to develop an extensive project relating computer systems concepts to a specific organization in combination with a work assignment.
 Involves both full-time employment with an organization and close work with a faculty member.

 Prerequisite(s): CS 180, CS 240

-Building on the foundation of CS240, Advanced Net-Centric Computing provides the students with an in-depth understanding of the planning, design, implementation, and operation of organizational information technology infrastructures.
+Building on the foundation of CS240, Advanced Net-Centric Computing provides students with an in-depth understanding of the planning, design, implementation, and operation of organizational information technology infrastructures.
 It covers network and transport layer protocols and related addressing and routing issues at a detailed level.
 The course focuses on network and systems architecture design for the entire enterprise at the campus, metropolitan area, and wide area network levels.
-It helps the students understand issues related to ensuring business continuity, including network and IT systems security and management.
-It pays special attention to the integration of processing, storage, and communication capabilities, and the continuing convergence of telecommunications and networking technologies in the enterprise context.
+It helps students understand issues related to ensuring business continuity, including network and IT systems security and management.
+It pays special attention to the integration of processing, storage and communication capabilities, and the continuing convergence of telecommunications and networking technologies in the enterprise context.

 CS460 Applied Software Project Management

 Prerequisite(s): CS 360; recommended completion of CS 350

 Students learn and experience the process of information systems development through managing team dynamics and performing software engineering project management.
 Specific topics discussed include the value of different software development life cycles, project management tools and techniques, software process management practices and software quality management practices.
 This course fuses students' prior IT and business education, preparing them to launch their professional IT careers.

 Prerequisite(s): CS 350